DyuldinKS/stepic.algorithms/README.md

 # Algorithms.
-Theory and Practice
+Theory and Practice.
 The course is available on [this link](https://stepik.org/course/217/syllabus).